HDTran/huys-fighting-game-notes/content/Street Fighter 6/Ranked Matches/Matchups.md

 - TODO
 ## Elena
 - TODO: You can't whiff heavy attacks against Elena and likely not even medium attacks in neutral
+- TODO: fireball is hard for her to get around
 - TODO
 ## Guile
 - TODO: overhead tests